rustlang-issue-14740/fe-o-godot-macros/readme.md

+> [!WARNING]
+> This requires the new WIP feature [multiple impl blocks](https://github.com/godot-rust/gdext/pull/927) which is why this package references my github branch.

 # Helper macros for inter-node communication with Godot Rust 4.x GDExt

 Two macros, one gets applied to a trait definition, the other to the impl block of the godot class implementing the trait